-Race, Color, Physical Features Voluntary submission of Equal Employment Opportunity (EEO) information made directly via Human Resources' application process Do you have a boyfriend/girlfriend?
-What is your maiden name?
-Child care arrangements.
-Plans to have children.
+Race, Color, Physical Features Voluntary submission of Equal Employment Opportunity (EEO) information made directly via Human Resources' application process.
 Inquiry as to applicant's race, color of skin, eyes, or hair or other questions directly or indirectly indicating race or color.
 Applicant's height or weight when it is not relevant to the job.
 What race are you?
 Are you a member of a minority group?
 What is your national origin?
 Disability Can ask an applicant questions about his or her ability to perform job-related functions.
 Please describe/demonstrate how you would perform the essential functions of this position.
-(Note: if used, this question should be asked of all candidates).
+(Note:if used, this question should be asked of all candidates).
 Only if an employee voluntarily discloses a need for reasonable accommodation, can ask what reasonable accommodation is needed to perform job-related functions, but not about the underlying medical condition.
 General inquires ("Are you disabled?") that would tend to reveal disability or health conditions that do not relate to fitness to perform the job.
 Do you have a disability?
 Have you ever been treated for any of the following diseases?
 Do you need a reasonable accommodation?
 What is your medical history?
 How does your condition affect your abilities?
 Have you ever filed a workers' compensation claim?
 Education Applicant's academic, vocational attainment.
-Inquiry into applicant's academic, vocational or professional education and the public and private schools attended.
+Inquiry into applicant's academic, vocational or professional education and the public and private schoolsattended.
 What is your educational background?
 Do you have licenses and certifications for this job?
 Date last attended high school or college (reflects age).
 Pregnancy No acceptable inquiry.
 Any question concerning pregnancy, birth control, or capacity to reproduce.
 Advocacy of any form of birth control or family planning.
-Arrests and Convictions Asking about conviction of a crime related to job qualification.
-Have you ever been convicted of a Asking about arrests.Have you ever been arrested?Have you ever spent a night in jail?
+Arrests and Convictions Asking about conviction of a crime related to jobqualification.
+Have you ever been convicted of a Asking about arrests.
+Have you ever been arrested?
+Have you ever spent a night injail?